logo

 It may occur due to high bilirubin levels caused by an immature liver, infections, or blood type incompatibilities.
 Treatment often involves phototherapy and frequent feeding.

-Proper feeding does more than just support growth and development in babies.
-It also helps the baby bond with parents, especially the mother.
+Proper feeding does more than support baby's growth and development.
+It also helps the baby bond with its parents, especially with the mother.
 Let's have a look.

 Content Banner

-Newborns feed every 2-3 hours which is about 8-12 times daily.
+Newborns feed every 2-3 hours, about 8-12 times daily.
 You can also feed on demand by watching for hunger cues like rooting or sucking.
 The goal is consistent weight gain.

 Top tips for your Newborn's Care